-The HOYS project is providing long-term, optical, multi-filter, high-cadence monitoring of 25 target fields centred on presumed, nearby young star clusters and star forming regions.
-In this work we have utilised the Gaia DR3 astrometry to identify potential cluster members and to analyse their optical light curves.
-A total of 45 groups/clusters with ≈ 17000 Gaia selected members (≈ 3000 with well sampled HOYS light curves) have been identified.
-We selected 21 of these groups for detailed analysis, as they are within 1 kpc and clearly represent a population of young stars in the Gaia colour magnitude diagram.
-Thus, our detailed analysis includes 9143 potential cluster members, with well sampled optical light curves in V, R, and I for 1687 (18 percent) of them.
+The HOYS project is providing long-term, optical, multifilter, highcadence monitoring of 25 target fields centred on presumed, nearby young star clusters and star-forming regions.
+In this work, we have utilized the Gaia DR3 astrometry to identify potential cluster members and to analyse their optical light curves.
+A total of 45 groups/clusters with $\approx 17000$ Gaia selected members ( $\approx 3000$ with well-sampled HOYS light curves) have been identified.
+We selected 21 of these groups for detailed analysis, as they are within 1 kpc and clearly represent a population of young stars in the Gaia CMD.
+Thus, our detailed analysis includes 9143 potential cluster members, with well-sampled optical light curves in V, R, and I for 1687 (18 per cent) of them.

-In many of the HOYS target fields, multiple populations of young stars were identified, and their distances and proper motions are summarised in Table 1.
+In many of the HOYS target fields, multiple populations of young stars were identified, and their distances and proper motions are summarized in Table 1.
 For many of these this is the first time they are determined from Gaia DR3 data.
 However, for several of the clusters our values are in agreement with previous works using earlier versions of Gaia data, such as DR2 and EDR3.
-These are for example: NGC 1333 and IC 348 (Pavlidou et al. 2021); M 42 and other regions in the Orion complex (Chen et al. 2020); σ -Ori (Freebrich et al. 2022); IC 5070 (Kuhn et al. 2020); IC 1396 (Pelayo-Baldárrago et al. 2023).
+These are for example: NGC 1333 and IC 348 (Pavlidou et al. 2021); M 42 and other regions in the Orion complex (Chen et al. 2020); $\sigma$ -Ori (Froebrich et al. 2022); IC 5070 (Kuhn et al. 2020); and IC 1396 (Pelayo-Baldárrago et al. 2023).
 Several of our regions are also included in Mendigutía et al. (2022).

-Our work represents a large, homogeneous sample of nearby (within 1 kpc) young stars with long-term (≈ 7 yr) light curves in at least three optical filters (V, R, I).
+Our work represents a large, homogeneous sample of nearby (within 1 kpc) young stars with long-term ( $\approx 7$ yr) light curves in at least three optical filters (V, R, and I).
 Similarly to the astrometric properties, in many cases this represents the first time such data have been made available and/or analysed.
-Previous works presenting the analysis of optical light curves (but mostly either using single filter data, or shorter survey duration) for a large number of members of some of our clusters include for example: NGC 1333 and IC 348 (e.g. Wang et al. 2023); IC 348 (e.g. Herbst et al. 2000; Cohen et al. 2004; Kızıloğlu et al. 2005; Nordhagen et al. 2006; Fritzewski et al. 2016); NGC 2264 (e.g. Cody et al. 2014; Stauffer et al. 2016; Lakeland & Naylor 2022); σ -Ori (e.g. Scholz 2004; Scholz & Eislöffel 2004; Cody & Hillenbrand 2010).
-Note that for many of the regions time series analysis has also been conducted in the infrared, such as for NGC 1333 (Rebull et al. 2015), IC 1396 (Meng et al. 2019) and many others.
+Previous works presenting the analysis of optical light curves (but mostly either using single filter data, or shorter survey duration) for a large number of members of some of our clusters include for example: NGC 1333 and IC 348 (e.g. Wang et al. 2023); IC 348 (e.g. Herbst, Maley & Williams 2000; Cohen, Herbst & Williams 2004; Kızıloğlu, Kızıloğlu & Baykal 2005; Nordhagen et al. 2006; Fritzewski et al. 2016); NGC 2264 (e.g. Cody et al. 2014; Stauffer et al. 2016; Lakeland & Naylor 2022); and $\sigma$ -Ori (e.g. Scholz 2004; Scholz & Eislöffel 2004; Cody & Hillenbrand 2010).
+Note that for many of the regions timeseries analysis has also been conducted in the infrared, such as for NGC 1333 (Rebull et al. 2015), IC 1396 (Meng et al. 2019), and many others.

 We identify light curves as variable if their Stetson J index is above one.
 Depending on the filter used, the variability fraction varies.
 About one in four objects is considered variable in all three filters (V, R, and I), while almost half the objects are variable in at least one of the filters.
 The variability fraction in the sample increases with decreasing wavelength of the filter used.
-The asymmetry index M of the light curves shows that roughly two thirds of all variable light curves can be classified as symmetric.
+The asymmetry index M of the light curves shows that roughly two-thirds of all variable light curves can be classified as symmetric.
 The remainder are made up of dipper and burster light curves.
-For a sub-sample of bright sources (which is complete), the dippers outnumber the bursters by a factor of 2 - 4.
+For a subsample of bright sources (which is complete), the dippers outnumber the bursters by a factor of 2-4.
 Furthermore, the majority of light curves are classified as stochastic, based on the quasi-periodicity index Q. Strictly periodic light curves are rare and quasi-periodic light curves are uncommon.